XRPLF/xrpl-dev-portal/content/tutorials/interoperability/get-started-evm-sidechain.md

 ![Transaction confirmation](img/evm-sidechain-transaction-confirmation.png "Transaction confirmation")

-Your test XRP tokens have been successfully transferred and are now available in the other chain.
+Your transaction has completed successfully and the test XRP tokens are now available in the other chain.